Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 ![idea](./Pictures/idea.png)

-If you want to review code, after having installed IDEA, you can **clone** a project from GitHub, using [File] - [New] - [Project from Version Control].
+If you want to review code, you can install  IDEA and then clone the a project from GitHub, using [File] - [New] - [Project from Version Control].
 You specify as URL:

 ​		 https://github.com/Leiden-chemical-immunology/Glyco-PAINT-Java